-The only place I saw Little Lorikeets in Sydney was in Mt Annan Botanic Gardens, near the visitor center.
+The only place I saw Little Lorikeets in Sydney was in Mt Annan Botanic Gardens, near the visitor centre.
 But they are an easy species to miss, so they could be present at other birdwatching hotspots in Sydney.
 Their call is helpful in finding the birds themselves.

 As you explore the green corners of Sydney, keep an eye out for the Critically Endangered Swift Parrot in the winter months.
 They are infrequent visitors, but you never know your luck in a big city.

 Sadly, it is estimated that there are no more than 2000 Swift Parrots left in South-Eastern Australia, making them one of the rarest Australian parrots.
 This attractive parrot breeds in Tasmania in summer and migrates to the mainland in winter.
 And ironically, one of the biggest threats to its survival (apart from habitat loss) is predation by one of Australia’s cutest possums – the Sugar Glider.

 To recognize the Swift Parrot, look for the red forehead and throat and a blue patch on the crown on the mostly green body.

 Finding Swift Parrots in Sydney will be a tough job – these birds are nomadic and spend their winter following the flowering trees.
 They are occasionally spotted in Royal National Park.